sstelfox/stelfox.net/content/notes/auditd.md

 For these logs to be meaningful they need to be shipped off a system.
 Auditd itself can receive audit events over the network and comes with a utility for pushing them over the network.
-Without kerberos though these events are sent without authentication or encryption and could be tampered with or spoofed by a crafty attacker.
+Without Kerberos though these events are sent without authentication or encryption and could be tampered with or spoofed by a crafty attacker.